Yangxinyee/Improved-RelationalGraphLearning/README.md

+# I optimized its code for speed.
+Training on GPUs and CPUs is about 4 times faster than previous code.
 # ImporvedRelationalGraphLearning
 This repository contains the codes for our paper, which is accepted at IROS 2020.
 For more details, please refer to the [paper](https://arxiv.org/abs/1909.13165).
-# I optimized its code for speed.
-Training on GPUs and CPUs is about 4 times faster than source code training.

 ## Abstract